The Astrology of Bitcoin Part II: Past, Present and Future

 What can we expect from Bitcoin in 2021?
 Can astrology shed light on Bitcoin’s past to help us understand its victories and crises?
 And what does astrology tell us about Bitcoin’s future?

-In The Astrology of Bitcoin Part I: Birth Chart, we explored Bitcoin’s natal chart trying to understand its maverick image, its inherent solid core, its fragile value and manic growth potential.
+In The Astrology of Bitcoin Part I: Birth Chart, we explored Bitcoin’s natal chart trying to understand its maverick image, its solid core, its fragile value and manic growth potential.
 Let’s dive deeper now and look at Bitcoin’s history to date and what we can expect in 2021 and beyond.

 What’s interesting is that astrology helps to shed light on Bitcoin’s last two major bull runs.
 And why they ended as they did.

 Transits and progressions reveal that both of these bull runs (in 2013 and 2017) were superseded by some major ‘ill’ astrological winds.
 And while Bitcoin took a hit, these were essential processes to the maturation of this new currency.